fossterer/fossterer.github.io/Technical/veggie-burger-recipe.md

 ![Image of heated buns](../images/veggie-burger-recipe/6-toasted-buns.jpg)

 2. Apply 2 of the sauces and lay the cheese slice over the bottom bun.
 Heat in a microwave for 0.5-1 min.
-    2.1 The longer you heat, the mushier the bun becomes.
+    1. The longer you heat, the mushier the bun becomes.
+    2. Note that I substituted a few sauces with others here!
 ![Image of cheese in packaging](../images/veggie-burger-recipe/3-cheese-packaging.jpg)
 ![Image of bottom buns with sauces](../images/veggie-burger-recipe/7-bottom-buns-with-suaces.jpg)
 ![Image of bottom buns in microwave](../images/veggie-burger-recipe/8-bottom-buns-in-microwave.jpg)